Aircoookie/WLED-Docs/docs/advanced/custom-features.md

   # - toc
 ---

+!!! warning
     _Note: this page is now out of date, see updated functionality in the code ([WLED/usermods/EXAMPLE_v2](https://github.com/Aircoookie/WLED/tree/master/usermods/EXAMPLE_v2))_

 This page is intended for those wishing to modify the WLED code to add their own functionality.